Love your iPhone and iPad? We do too. That’s why we’re here to help you protect them!

 Simply put, a manual VPN setup is like your last option when nothing else works.

 Now, I’ll walk you through the step-by-step instructions on how to set up IKEv2 and OpenVPN on iOS.
 I’m not going to cover the L2TP connection because this protocol is outdated and not secure.
-Learn more about VPN protocols on our website.
+Learn more about VPN protocol types on our website.

 Note: The configuration may slightly vary depending on your chosen VPN provider, but the principle remains the same.

-How to set up IKEv2 connection on iOS
+How to manually set up a VPN on iOS (IKEv2 connection)

-As mentioned in the introduction, IKEv2 configurations are built into the Apple mobile devices.
+As I already mentioned, iPhones and iPads come with built-in IKEv2 configurations.
 Thus, you won’t need any third-party apps.
 What you’ll need, though, is an IKEv2 certificate and connection credentials.
-You can get it from your VPN provider’s website.
+You can get them from your VPN provider’s website.

 - Download the IKEv2 certificate to your device.
 As mentioned above, you will find it on your VPN provider’s website after you log in (e.g., https://my.surfshark.com/auth/login).
-In this case, go to Devices, scroll down to Manual, then scroll down to Other configuration files, and click on the IKEv2 certificate.
+In this case, go to VPN tab > Manual Setup > Manual, and go to the locations tab.
+Then scroll down to Other configuration files, and click on the IKEv2 certificate.

-- Your manual connection credentials are just below the certificate you just downloaded.
+- Find your manual connection credentials in the Credential tab under Manual setup (you’ll need them later).
 Note: The username and password given here are separate from the ones you use to log into your account.

 - Go to Settings on your iPhone or iPad.
 At the very top, you’ll see Profile Downloaded.
 Click on it.